14 Best Natural Cough Remedies and Prevention Tips – Healthline

 If you have a cough, ginger tea is a good choice.
 The hot liquid can reduce irritation, dryness, and mucus in your throat.

-Too much ginger may cause side effects, such as throat irritation, abdominal discomfort, and heartburn.
+Too much ginger may cause side effects,

 To make ginger tea, slice a 1-inch segment of fresh ginger root.
 Boil in 1 cup of water for 10 to 15 minutes, depending on how strong you’d like the tea.
 You can also buy ginger tea bags at the store or online.